gleemars/blog_data/pwn to newer.md

 ---
-title: pwn to newer
+title: pwn for beginner
-description:
+description: 2018, kap0k to beginner
-categories:
-tags:
-grammar_cjkRuby: true
 ---